evzs/GroupieTracker_Chibane_Eva/docs/devjournal.md

 Overall not much done, I do undestand things better gradually however, will read more of the API documentation before stopping.

+### 2023-03-10
+Morning :
+- progressed on the basic design and layout of the website, needed elements are starting to have their place

+Afternoon :
+- stylized things such as the search bar, inputs...

+Once I make everything work properly with the queries and such, and the front-end is responsive, I will start linking everything together, possibly merge the two "playground" branches.

 ## TIME TRACKED
 Approximations of time spent on the project each day (usually tracked)